Ulster Bank's Transfer Notification

 There is no change for NatWest customers to their range of accounts, customer terms and conditions, or banking channels.

-If the Scheme is approved NatWest customers will not be able to use any Ulster Bank branch or channel, unless they choose to open an Ulster Bank account.
+NatWest customers will not be able to use any Ulster Bank branch or channel, unless they choose to open an Ulster Bank account.

 Ulster Bank Limited customers who already bank with NatWest should be aware that their FSCS protection, guarantors and rights may be affected.
 Please refer to the Transfer Scheme booklet.